Biking in Downtown

 Sixth Avenue Plaza – 6th Avenue west from Main Street to Coffman Street

-Mandatory Dismount Zone Beginning 1/1/21 - A new bicycle dismount ordinance went into effect for the sidewalks along Main Street in Downtown Longmont.
+Mandatory Dismount Zone began 1.1.21 - A new mandatory dismount ordinance went into effect for the sidewalks along Main Street in Downtown Longmont.
 Bicyclists, as well as those on scooters or skateboards, are required to walk their wheels on sidewalks between 2nd and Longs Peak Avenues.
 Bicyclists are encouraged to ride their bikes in the alleys.

 - east side of Main Street between 2nd and Longs Peak Avenues